 DO NOT EXCEED THE MAXIMUM ASCENT RATE!
 Rapid ascents increase the risk of injury.
 You should always make the Mandatory and Recommended Safety Stops after you have exceeded the maximum recommended ascent rate.
 If this Mandatory Safety Stop is not completed, the decompression model will penalize your next dive(s).

-6.1.5.
-Safety Stops and Deep Stops
+6.1.4.
+Safety Stops

-If Deep Stops are not used, a three (3) minute Recommended Safety Stop is prompted after every dive to over 10 m.
+A three (3) minute Recommended Safety Stop is prompted after every dive to over 10 m.